plait-lab/edit-mirror/docs/redactor.md

     edit-mirror redact

-with no arguments.
+with no further arguments.
 Then simply type in the phrase to redact at the prompt that appears.

-Be sure not to enter the phrase as an argument to this program.
+**Be sure not to enter the sensitive phrase as an argument to this program.**
 If you do, it will be stored in your shell's command history.

 ## Will this really remove all occurrences of my passphrase?